scott-mccoy-modolabs/scott-mccoy-modolabs.github.io/_posts/2023-03-31-recursive-replace.md

-# Find & Replace in Files on MacOS + zsh
+# Find And Replace in Files on MacOS + zsh

 This is the best one I have found: